Cambridge Service Alliance Industry Day: Bridging AI & Service Excellence | HCLTech

 Reflections: Immense potential but integration challenges

-Among main takeaways from the four research presentations, it was evident while the AI and GenAI hold immense potential in transforming service, the true challenge lies in integrating it seamlessly into the organization's culture, mindsets and ways of working.
+Among the main takeaways from the four research presentations, it was evident that while AI and GenAI hold immense potential in transforming service, the true challenge lies in integrating it seamlessly into an organization's culture, mindset and ways of working.
 By focusing on the smaller details, aligning stakeholders and keeping the human at the center, businesses can unlock the full power of AI and GenAI to deliver exceptional customer and user experiences, while driving long-term, sustainable growth.

 Share On